+Diabetes can potentially cause extreme hunger even after eating.
 This may be because those with type 2 diabetes experience insulin resistance, where the insulin fails to transport the sugar you eat to your body’s cells for energy.
-Therefore, your blood sugar will stay high, and you will continue to feel hungry even after eating.

 Insulin resistance can also be caused by conditions other than diabetes, such as obesity and heart disease.

 Whether your hunger pangs had a sudden onset or developed slowly over time, it is essential to discuss it with a physician, especially if it is severe.